teja4d/zoro-ui/README.md

 # Zoro-UI

-Zoro-UI is a Next.js project designed to provide a robust user interface with extensive testing and API integration capabilities.
+Zoro-UI is a Next.js project designed for user interface with extensive testing and API integration capabilities.
 This README outlines the project's structure, dependencies, and how to set up and run the application.

 ## Table of Contents
 - [Installation](#installation)